-The range of subjects offered in 2021 have been carefully chosen to give all students a vast range of experiences and knowledge across a multitude of content areas.
+The range of subjects offered in 2023 have been carefully chosen to give all students a vast range of experiences and knowledge across a multitude of content areas.
 They have also been selected to closely reflect courses usually offered in Stage 6 (Year 11 and 12).

-A major aim of this change is to better prepare students with the skills and knowledge necessary to build their capacity in determining which subjects will suit their individual requirements for their Senior Pathways Plan for the HSC.
+Our aim is to better prepare students with the skills and knowledge necessary to build their capacity in determining which subjects will suit their individual requirements for their Senior Pathways Plan for the HSC.